-Any customer with a sandbox portal will be able to test drive these UI enhancements in their sandbox portal beginning September 9.
+Any customer with a sandbox portal will be able to test drive these UI enhancements in their sandbox portal, targeted for roll out in mid October (subject to change).
 To access the new UI, open the Alerts page and add an “s” onto the very end of the URL (transforming “/alert” to “/alerts”).

 Feedback on the new UI is welcome and can be submitted right through your portal, as outlined in Accessing Support Resources.